-Spam, spam, eggs, chips and spam
+Spam, spam, eggs, bacon and spam

 We’re often asked how customers can get the best out of their spam filtering, and conversely, how they can avoid the pitfalls of messages they send going to junk folders.
 Here are a few tips that should help you get the best out of your spam filtering and improve mail delivery.